apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 -->

 The Arrow community has accepted version 1.0.0 of the [Arrow Database Connectivity (ADBC)][adbc] specification.
-ADBC is an API standard for Arrow-based database access.
-It defines abstract APIs in C, Go, and Java for performing common database tasks using Arrow data, like executing queries and getting basic metadata.
+ADBC is a set of vendor-agnostic APIs for performing common database tasks using Arrow data, like executing queries and getting basic metadata.
+These APIs are available, either directly or via bindings, in C/C++, Go, Java, Python, Ruby, and soon R.
+ADBC aims to provide an alternative to APIs like JDBC and ODBC when bulk (columnar) data access with minimal overhead is desired.

-Just like time-tested [JDBC][jdbc] and [ODBC][odbc], ADBC defines database-independent interaction APIs, and relies on drivers to implement those APIs for particular databases.
+Like [JDBC][jdbc] and [ODBC][odbc], ADBC defines database-independent interaction APIs, and relies on drivers to implement those APIs for particular databases.
 It aims to provide a single API that works with Arrow-native protocols, like [Arrow Flight SQL][flight-sql]; vendor-specific APIs that offer Arrow data, such as those offered by ClickHouse or Google BigQuery; and non-columnar protocols and APIs like the PostgreSQL wire format or JDBC.

 In other words: **ADBC is a single API for getting Arrow data in and out of databases**.